 Case Studies of Web LLM Attacks

-These case studies explore various attack scenarios involving Web LLMs (Large Language Models).
-For each case study, we'll delve into the scenario description and attack vector analysis
+These case studies explore various attack scenarios involving web LLMs (Large Language Models).
+For each case study, we'll review the scenario description and attack vector analysis.

 Case Study 1: Customer Service Bot Breach